• Skip to primary navigation

 June often brings relatively stable weather, but rain, wind, and cold temperatures remain possible.
 As the trip progresses toward the coastal plain, precipitation tends to increase.

 Daytime temperatures typically range from the 60s°F to 80s°F, while nights commonly fall into the 40s°F and 50s°F. Snow is possible at any time of year.
+Expect cool/cold winds in the afternoon coming up canyon from the Arctic Ocean.

 August trips are generally cooler, with morning frosts becoming more common as the month progresses.